JohnGrime/Topography/README.md

   cache/usgs_13_1546_3216.png : 62/77 (81%)
   cache/usgs_13_1547_3217.png : 70/77 (91%)

-Saving combined.raw.png ...
+Saving combined.raw.jpeg ...
 Cropping ...
-Saving combined.cropped.png ...
+Saving combined.cropped.jpeg ...
 Done.
 ```

-This produces the two image files `combined.raw.png` and `combined.cropped.png`, with the former containing all tiles encompassing the specified region, and the latter containing only the pixels that lie in the region itself.
+This produces the two image files `combined.raw.jpeg` and `combined.cropped.jpeg`, with the former containing all tiles encompassing the specified region, and the latter containing only the pixels that lie in the region itself.
 Also produced are the files `stdout.txt` and `stderr.txt`, containing a copy of the script's standard output and standard error streams respectively.

 If the tile cache directory `cache` did not exist in the current directory, it was created - and now contains the individual satellite image tiles that were combined into the final images.
 The tile file names follow the format `tile_[zoom_level]_[y]_[x]` with `y` and `x` denoting the Web Mercator tile coordinates for accessing the tile server.

-The resultant `combined.cropped.png` file should look something like this, albeit at far higher resolution:
+The resultant `combined.cropped.jpeg` file should look something like this, albeit at far higher resolution:

 ![Combined texture for Grand Canyon model](images/texture.jpg)